 - Based on the setting, what can you predict about the relationship between the main characters?

 - Knowing the genre, what do you predict will happen in this story?

-Analysis questions take things a step further by requiring students to think critically about the text.
+Analysis questions take things further by requiring students to think critically about the text.
 These questions are perfect for helping students to make inferences and think beyond “right there” comprehension.
-In order to answer these questions, students will need to pull from their own experiences as well as what they've read in the text.
+To answer these questions, students must pull from their own experiences and what they've read in the text.

-These questions can be asked in a more straightforward format, or you can get creative.
+These questions can be asked more straightforwardly, or you can get creative.
 However, creatively formatted questions are often more engaging for learners while still requiring them to analyze the text.

-- Based on what you've read, what traits would you use to describe [character]?
+- Based on your reading, what character traits would you use to describe [character]?